-[ Monetary trust other than a specified solely-administered monetary trust (third-party beneficiary trust with beneficiaries yet to exist) To provide incentives to the Officers of our company Our company(Nippon Express) Mitsubishi UFJ Trust and Banking Corporation (Joint Trustee: The Master Trust Bank of Japan, Ltd.) Officers who satisfy the beneficiary requirements Third party having no conflict of interest with our company (certified public accountant) August 2016 (Plan to change to August 2019 to extend the trust period) September 2016 to August 2019 (Plan to extend to August 2024 by changing the August 2019 trust agreement) September 2016 Voting rights will not be exercised Common stock of our company 400 million yen (including trust fees and trust expenses) (Plan to change to 800 million yen by changing the August 2019 trust agreement) September 2, 2016 to September 5, 2016 (Plan to be August 8, 2019 to August 30,2019 by changing the August 2019 trust agreement) Purchased from the stock market Our company(Nippon Express) Our company, as the rights holder, may receive residual assets within the scope of the reserve for trust expenses after deducting funds to acquire our shares from trust money.
+Monetary trust other than a specified solely-administered monetary trust (third-party beneficiary trust with beneficiaries yet to exist) To provide incentives to the Officers of our company Our company(Nippon Express) Mitsubishi UFJ Trust and Banking Corporation (Joint Trustee: The Master Trust Bank of Japan, Ltd.) Officers who satisfy the beneficiary requirements Third party having no conflict of interest with our company (certified public accountant) August 2016 (Plan to change to August 2019 to extend the trust period) August 2019 to August 2024 September 2016 Voting rights will not be exercised Common stock of our company 800 million yen (including trust fees and trust expenses) August 8, 2019 to August 9, 2019 Purchased from the stock market Our company(Nippon Express) Our company, as the rights holder, may receive residual assets within the scope of the reserve for trust $\frac{1}{2}$ expenses after deducting funds to acquire our shares from trust money.